wyattscarpenter/flown/readme.md

 This is too long for the readme, see the file.

-fg.fln (the first example in the original FLOW paper is about detecting whether a text has an f or g in it.
+fg.fln (the first listing in the original FLOW paper is about detecting whether a text has an f or g in it.
 Here we output eof if true and blank if false)
 ```
 10 in
 20 if f